What is Anime?

-Anime, when used by westerners, refers to Japanese animation.
+Anime, when used by Westerners, refers to Japanese animation.
+Anime is the motion picture counterpart to Manga, or graphic novels/comics.

 Top level Kocho include:

-James Fowler (Senior Chairman) – Founder of Tokyo in Tulsa.
+James Fowler (CEO and Founder) – Founder of Tokyo in Tulsa.
 He is only let out once a year to host TnT, otherwise he is kept heavily medicated, away from light and working on that little drooling problem.

-Melinda West (Chairman) – Operations and programming director.
+Melinda West (Operations) – Operations and programming director.
 Rumor has it someone allows her to teach or something.
 Scary HUH?

 Shailaja Marion (Sales / Administration) – Never actually talks to anyone … just takes our papers and emails and does something magical (some sort of black voodoo) called filing and data entry.
 She also is the local cat herder (if artists and vendors were cats … maybe they are… get back to you on that).
 We mostly keep her around because her Mom is an amazing cook and we are hungry.

-Brett Washam (Human Resources) - She talks to everyone … no … really … do you want to volunteer?
+Brett Toquothty (Human Resources) - She talks to everyone … no … really … do you want to work for us?

 We couldn’t do it without a number of Sensei and Kohai helping us along - each of them will have a color-coded shirt to designate them so watch out for that!